Delvir0/Grappa-Finance/report.md

 Invert the current naming of the strikes so that they represent the values of what's actually being minted instead of how they would be seen in the perspective of the seller.
 `longStrike -> shortStrike`
 `shortStrike -> longStrike`

+### Review
+Acknowledged.
+Given the sensitivity of the change across the whole codebase this will be done in the future with the required amount of time in order not to rush it.